 Otters are curious and playful, making them a fun species to observe in nature.
 Winter is the best time to spot them as they are out more in daylight looking for food.
 Observing safely from a hill or bank overlooking the water is best as otters can display unpredictable aggressive behavior.

 In spring, young otters come out of the den.
 They learn survival skills by wrestling and chasing each other.
 Otters enjoy going down a mud slide into the water and have been observed playing with small pebbles and shells.

 Reintroduction of the River Otter

-These areas continue to have healthy otter populations and KFW has allowed trapping to resume with limitations.
+These areas continue to have healthy otter populations and KYFW has allowed trapping to resume with limitations.

 South Eastern Kentucky has a low otter population which may be caused by increased water pollution and changing land formations due to coal mining.

 Fun Facts About River Otters:

 Otters are nearsighted – one reason they may come close to you to take a look!

 Otters are very mobile and can travel 25 miles in one day.

 Otters can experience “embryonic diapause” a reproductive strategy which holds the fertilized egg in a dormant state until implanting in the uterus, sometimes a year later.